 5. I learned how to laugh things off.

-6. I learned to really trust my own gut.
+6. I learned to trust my gut.

 7. I learned how to be thankful for what I have.